SCRT-HQ/VaporShell/docs/glossary/Add-VSSSMAssociationTarget.md

 ### -Values
 User-defined criteria that maps to Key.
-For example, if you specified tag:ServerRole, you could specify value:WebServer to run a command on instances that include Amazon EC2 tags of ServerRole,WebServer.
+For example, if you specified tag:ServerRole, you could specify value:WebServer to run a command on instances that include EC2 tags of ServerRole,WebServer.
-For more information about how to send commands that target instances using Key,Value parameters, see Using Targets and Rate Controls to Send Commands to a Fleet: https://docs.aws.amazon.com/systems-manager/latest/userguide/send-commands-multiple.html in the *AWS Systems Manager User Guide*.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ssm-association-target.html#cfn-ssm-association-target-values
-DuplicatesAllowed: False
+UpdateType: Mutable
+Type: List
 PrimitiveItemType: String
-Type: List
-UpdateType: Immutable

 ```yaml
 Type: Object